Wan-sdon-code/beyond-the-grades/README.md

 Then guide them when they need you.

-Because one day, Mum and Dad cannot call customer service for life. 😂
+Because one day, Mum and Dad won't be there to solve every problem for them.

 > **The goal isn't to stop them from falling.
 It's to teach them how to
 > get back up.**